jncraton/architecture-cpsc2420/lectures/06-instruction-sets.md

 Floating Point Registers
 ------------------------

-- Many systems will have separate registers for difference purposes
+- Systems may have separate registers for different purposes
 - Floating point is on common example of this

 Typical Use